auravila/DataScience-Capstone/README.md

 ## Automated ML

 In this project an initial AutoML experiment was built with the aid of ML Studio in order to obtain some preliminary metrics.
 And to obtain a view on the confusion matrix for the target variable.
-For this experiment a classification model was selected sice it fits properly to predict small set of values.
+For this experiment a classification model was selected since it fits properly to predict small set of values.

 * **Classification:** A model that generates output that will be limited to some finite set of discrete values.*

-The confusion matrix indicated that the dataset is unbalanced and directed to choose an appropiate best metric indicator.
+The confusion matrix indicated that the dataset is unbalanced and directed to choose an appropriate best metric indicator.

 | |Tested Negative|Tested Positive|
 |-|-|-|
 |Tested Negative|451|49|
 |Tested Positive|116|152|

-Based on this results and the nature of the dataset, it was decided o use area unde the curve primary metrics to obtain the most accurate results, One of the benefits of utilizing areas under the curve is that they remain the same whether the data is balanced or not.
+Based on this result and the nature of the dataset, it was decided to use area under the curve primary metrics to obtain the most accurate results, one of the benefits of utilizing areas under the curve is that they remain the same whether the data is balanced or not.

 The first execution of the automl model the settings chosen were to use a classification model with a timeout of 60 minutes and max concurrency 5 running jobs.
 The primary metric for evaluation was AUC_weighted chosen due to the imbalanced dataset and the potential of getting high error rate on the accuracy metric.

-List of parameter used for the AutoML config
+List of parameters used for the AutoML config

 |Parameter|Value|Rationale|
 |-|-|-|